PRIMARY RUNOFF ELECTION

 Voters can download and print a form that should be mailed to the State Election Board.
 Voter registration applications are available at your County Election Board, post offices, tag agencies, libraries and many other public locations.
 You will be offered a voter registration application when you get your driver's license and when you apply for assistance at some government agencies.

-DEADLINE: Twenty-five (25) days before any Election.
+MAIL DEADLINE: Must be postmarked twenty-five (25) days before any Election.

 NO. Contact your state representatives and ask them to allow all Oklahoma voters to register to vote at their polling place on Election Day.